spoonapps/docs/building/working_with_spoon_studio/b-interface.md

 **Tip**: To apply selected isolation modes to all subfolders, right-click on the folder, choose Isolation, select the checkbox for **Apply to Subfolders**, then select **OK**.

-##### File Attributes

-**Hidden**
+**File Attributes**

-Files and folders can be hidden from shell browse dialogs and other applications.
+- **Hidden**: Files and folders can be hidden from shell browse dialogs and other applications.
 This is used to prevent internal components and data files from being displayed to the user.
 To hide a file or folder, select the checkbox in the **Hidden** column adjacent to the desired file or folder.
 	**Note**: The **Hidden Flag** is NOT the same as the **Hide** isolation mode.
 Enabling the **Hidden Flag** prevents a file or folder from displaying in browse dialogs or from directory enumeration APIs; it does not prevent the application (and potentially the end-user) from accessing the folder or file contents by direct binding.
 To prevent the file or folder from being found by the application, enable **Hide** isolation mode.

-**Read Only**

-Flagging files and folders as read-only prevents the application from modifying the file or folder contents.
+- **Read Only**: Flagging files and folders as read-only prevents the application from modifying the file or folder contents.
 To make a file or folder read-only, select the checkbox in the **Read Only** column next to the desired file or folder.

-**No Upgrade**

-By default, files in the virtual filesystem can be upgraded with patches (refer to "Updating Registration Settings" in the **Register Virtual Applications in the Windows Shell** section for more information).
+- **No Upgrade**: By default, files in the virtual filesystem can be upgraded with patches (refer to "Updating Registration Settings" in the **Register Virtual Applications in the Windows Shell** section for more information).
 If there are files in the virtual filesystem that should not be upgraded, such as user data files, select the checkbox in the **No Upgrade** column next to the desired file or folder.

-**No Sync**

-This feature only applies to virtual applications that are delivered and managed by Spoon Virtual Desktop Server.
+- **No Sync**: This feature only applies to virtual applications that are delivered and managed by Spoon Virtual Desktop Server.
 By default, files in the virtual filesystem can be synchronized to a user's Spoon account.
 This enables the application state to be maintained across different devices that are Spoon enabled.
 If there are folders in the virtual filesystem that should not be synchronized and remain only on the local device, select the checkbox in the **No Sync** column next to the desired file or folder.
 This setting is managed on a folder level and applies to all files within that folder.

-##### Filesystem Compression
+**Filesystem Compression**

 To reduce executable size, Spoon Studio can compress virtual filesystem contents.
 This reduces virtual application size by approximately 50% but also prevents profiling and streaming of the application.
 By default, the **Compress Payload** option in the **Process Configuration** area of the **Settings** panel is unchecked.
 Leave this box unchecked during the build process if the application will be optimized for streaming from Spoon Virtual Desktop Server.